zilliztech/GPTCache/docs/usage.md

 ```

-Before creating GPTCache, consider the following questions:
+Before creating a GPTCache, consider the following questions:

-1. How will you generate an embedding for the query? (`embedding_func`)
+1. How will you generate embeddings for queries? (`embedding_func`)

     This function embeds text into a dense vector for context similarity search.
-GPTCache currently supports five methods for embedding context: OpenAI, Cohere, Hugging Face API, ONNX model serving, and SentenceTransformers.
+GPTCache currently supports five methods for embedding context: OpenAI, Cohere, Huggingface, ONNX, and SentenceTransformers.
+We also provide a default string embedding method which serves as simple passthrough.

-    For instance, to use ONNX Embeddings, simply initialize your embedding function to `onnx.to_embeddings`.
+    For example, to use ONNX Embeddings, simply initialize your embedding function as `onnx.to_embeddings`.

     ```
     data_manager = get_data_manager(CacheBase("sqlite"), VectorBase("faiss", dimension=onnx.dimension))

-    cache.init(embedding_func=onnx.to_embeddings,
+    cache.init(
+        embedding_func=onnx.to_embeddings,
         data_manager=data_manager,
         similarity_evaluation=SearchDistanceEvaluation(),
     )
     cache.set_openai_key()
     ```

     Check out more [examples](https://github.com/zilliztech/gpt-cache/tree/main/examples#How-to-set-the-embedding-function) to see how to use different embedding functions.

-2. Where will you cache the data? (`data_manager cache storage`)
+2. Where will you cache the data? (`data_manager` cache storage)

     The cache storage stores all scalar data such as original questions, prompts, answers, and access times.
-GPTCache supports various cache storage options, such as SQLite, MySQL, or PostgreSQL, and more NoSQL databases will be added in the future.
+GPTCache supports a number of cache storage options, such as SQLite, MySQL, and PostgreSQL.
+More NoSQL databases will be added in the future.

-3. Where will you store and search vector embeddings? (`data_manager vector storage`)
+3. Where will you store and search vector embeddings? (`data_manager` vector storage)

-    The vector storage stores all the embeddings and searches for the most similar results semantically.
-GPTCache supports the use of vector search libraries such as FAISS or vector databases such as Milvus, and more vector databases and cloud services will be added in the future.
+    The vector storage component stores and searches across all embeddings to find the most similar results semantically.
+GPTCache supports the use of vector search libraries such as FAISS or vector databases such as Milvus.
+More vector databases and cloud services will be added in the future.

-4. When will the cache evict?

-    GPTCache supports evicting data based on cache count.
-Users can choose to use either the LRU or FIFO policy.
-In the future, we plan to support additional cache policies, such as evicting data based on last access time or last write time.

-    Here are some examples to create data_manager:
+    Here are some examples:

    ```
    ## create user defined data manager